They Do It with Mirrors: Synopsis

-While visiting her American school friend Ruth Van Rydock in London, Miss Marple learns that Ruth is seriously concerned for her sister Carrie Louise.
-She asks Miss Marple to visit Carrie Louise at Stonygates, her home in England.
-Miss Marple agrees to the visit.
-She is impressed by the size of the Victorian mansion, which now has a separate building for delinquent boys, the cause which engages Carrie Louise and her third husband, Lewis Serrocold.
-Carrie Louise has her family living with her, as her granddaughter Gina has brought her American husband Walter to England to meet her family.
-Daughter Mildred Strete moved back home after she was widowed.
-Stepsons Stephen and Alexis Restarick, now grown, are frequent visitors and are present during Miss Marple's visit.
-One of the first people Miss Marple encounters is Edgar Lawson, a young man acting as a secretary to Serrocold; Lawson shows clear signs of paranoid schizophrenia, but these are largely ignored.

-Miss Marple learns that Carrie Louise has experienced health problems incidental to old age.
-Nevertheless, Miss Marple is pleased to see that Carrie Louise is still the sweet, idealistic, and loving person she has known.
+While visiting her American school friend Ruth Van Rydock in London, Miss Jane Marple learns that Ruth is seriously concerned for her sister Carrie Louise Serrocold, whose home is Stonygates in England.
+At Stonygates, besides the impressive but aging Victorian Mansion Carrie Louise lives in, there is a separate building which is an institute for rehabilitating delinquent boys, founded by Carrie Louise's third husband Lewis Serrocold.
+Miss Marple agrees to visit Stonygates; when she arrives, she finds that several members of the Serrocold family are also visiting the mansion, including Carrie Louise's widowed younger daughter (Mildred Strete), her stepson from her second marriage (Stephen Restarick), and her grandchild by her deceased elder daughter (Gina Hudd), who has brought her American husband (Walter Hudd) to meet the family.
+Miss Marple also encounters Edgar Lawson, a young man acting as a secretary to Lewis Serrocold; Lawson shows clear signs of paranoid schizophrenia, but this is largely ignored.
+Miss Marple learns that Carrie Louise has experienced health problems incidental to old age, but is still the sweet, idealistic, and loving person Miss Marple had known when they were at school together.

-An unexpected visitor arrives at Stonygates—Christian Gulbrandsen, Carrie Louise's stepson from her first marriage and a trustee of the charitable foundation that his father set up with the wealth he generated in his life.
+Christian Gulbrandson, Carrie Louise's stepson from her first marriage and the executor of the vast Gulbrandson Trust, arrives unexpectedly.
 Lewis Serrocold walks from the train station and meets Christian on the terrace.
-Miss Marple watches them through her bird-watcher's binoculars and tries to learn the reason for Christian's unexpected visit.
-She hears a few phrases concerning the importance of keeping a problem from Carrie Louise, and that the two men agree to call for outside help.
+Miss Marple watches them through her bird-watcher's binoculars, and overhears a few phrases concerning the importance of keeping a problem from Carrie Louise, and that the two men have agreed to seek outside advice.
 Both men enter for dinner, and afterwards, Christian retires to his room to write letters.